VIVelev/nujo/CONTRIBUTING.md

 ## Submiting code
   - It is recommended to use [Visual Studio Code](https://code.visualstudio.com/)
-  - All commits will be tested for formatting using flake8, so make sure to format it properly
+  - All commits will be tested against flake8 linter, so make sure to abide by PEP8

 ### Commit messages
   - "[up:*branch*] *commit-message*" - creating bugs